The Infrastructure of Trust¶

 The Federation Fetch endpoint MAY also publish X.509 certificates for each of the public keys of the Subordinate.
 Making the distribution of the issued X.509 certificates via a RESTful service.

-Below there is a non-normative example of an Entity Statement issued by an Registration Body (such as the Trust Anchor or its Intermediate) in relation to one of its Subordinates.
+Below there is a non-normative example of an Subordinate Statement issued by an Registration Body (such as the Trust Anchor or its Intermediate) in relation to one of its Subordinates.

 {